pointerliu/SRepair/README.md

 This repository includes:

 - **Source Code**: Implementation of the SRepair approach, including symbolic regression algorithms and repair logic tailored for hardware design code.
-- **Experiment Results**: Detailed results of the experiments conducted to evaluate SRepair, including performance metrics and benchmarks.
+- **Experiment Results**: Detailed results of the experiments conducted to evaluate SRepair.
 - **Datasets**: Hardware design code samples used during our experiments.
 - **Scripts**: Tools for running experiments, reproducing results, and generating visualizations.